 “I feel that it’s giving me strength.
 I think I have become stronger.”

 Ko Ko is back in school since enrolling in Grade 3 and is determined that he will not have to withdraw again.
 He believes in the importance education and looks forward to school.

 “I am very thankful to my mother and San for sending me back to school,” he says.

 “I am delighted to wear the school uniform.

 “I want to be a doctor – but first I need to pass school with high marks.”

-Your community sponsorship will be used to deliver projects that benefit the most vulnerable children and their families.
+Community sponsorship is a meaningful journey, where you’ll make a huge impact on an entire society.
+Your sponsorship will be used to deliver high-impact projects that benefit the most vulnerable children and their families.